Professionalism

 Of course, you shouldn’t say yes to everything.
 Part of professional behavior is that when you judge that you cannot do the expected task (e.g. by the expected date), you do it:

-• You refuse
+- You refuse

-• Repeatedly (!) report it to the person in charge.
+- Repeatedly (!) report it to the person in charge.

-There are situations when refusal does not work because your partner refuses to accept your refusal and keeps signalling to you that he is expecting you.
+There are situations when refusal does not work because your partner refuses to accept your refusal and keeps signaling to you that he is expecting you.
 He is trying to put pressure on you, forcing you to take responsibility for something you cannot.
 In this situation, the most professional behavior is to stand your ground and constantly and repeatedly (!) signal this to your partner.

 The truth is that, although at first glance this kind of behavior may seem pushy and stubborn, it is in fact the professional attitude that a professional expects from another professional.
 It is the attitude that can be expected and built upon.
 A partner with this attitude has both a credible “yes” and a credible “no”.
 It is the attitude of one who does not try, but does or does not do.